 - It’s got personality.
 You’d think selling organic veggies and homemade pastries could be somewhat boring or monotonous, but they tell a great story every single time.
 Everything from saving cows to mobster zucchinis.
 If you put your personality into it, you can create interest in anything.

 - It’s short.
 The people on the email list read it every week, end-to-end.
 That’s because while interesting, it is short and to the point.
 It doesn’t waffle, and the benefit of this is it doesn’t take long to write!

 - It’s simple.
 There’s no fancy mailing list software, no images, just plain-text with a story followed by a list of the produce that’s available.
 All bells and whistles have been stripped out (they were never added).
 People get exactly what they need when they need it.

 - It’s consistent.
 The email gets sent every Friday night during the selling season.
 No excuses, no exceptions.

 This strategy is about sending interesting and useful content to the people that need it, when they need it, with consistency.
-While letting your own and your small businesses personality shine through.
+While letting your personality shine through.

 It’s underrated, underused, and highly effective.

 I want your email list to be simple and free.

 You don’t need an ‘email marketing strategy’ with all the associated costs.